iarsystems/crun-evaluation-guide/README.md

 > Note that now C-RUN highlighted an out-of-bounds access for `*(ap+2)`.
 However, the execution stopped earlier, at the first `printf()` statement.
 The reason is that the compiler determines that pointer addresses used as parameters for those `printf()` calls are related and, with that, C-RUN efficiently can test them in one go.

 7. Press <kbd>F5</kbd> to resume the execution.
+> [!TIP]
->:bulb: It will stop at the last statement of the application, indicating that the assignment is performed out of bounds.
+> It will stop at the last statement of the application, indicating that the assignment is performed out of bounds.
 From a bounds-checking perspective, dynamically allocated memory is no different from local pointers, static buffers, or buffers on the stack.

 8. Again, choose __Project__ → __Options__ (<kbd>Alt</kbd>+<kbd>F7</kbd>) → __Runtime Checking__ and take a look at the __Global bounds table__ group box.
 > __Global bounds table__
 >   - [x] Check pointers from non-instrumented memory<br>
 >   Number of entries `2   `

->Pointers that can be accessed through other pointers must have information in a table stored in memory.
+Pointers that can be accessed through other pointers must have information in a table stored in memory.
 The __Number of entries__ field allows you to fine-tune the number of slots available in the table.

->
+> [!WARNING]
->:warning: Leaving __Number of entries__ blank will remove the limit, resulting in a large global bounds table (4k slots!).
+> Leaving __Number of entries__ blank will remove the limit, resulting in a large global bounds table (4k slots!).
 The number of entries you need is often fairly low, so you might want to experiment with shrinking the global table, to lower the resource consumption for the instrumentation.
 Do not worry if you use a number that is too low; if this happens, you will get a warning message telling you that the global bounds table is running out of slots.

 9. Set the __Number of entries__ to `1   ` and close the __Project Options__ dialog box.